oroinc/upgrade/README.md

 # The Oro Source Code Upgrade Toolkit

-A command line helper to upgrade the Oro application's source code from v5.0 to v5.1.
+A command line helper that facilitates upgrading the source code of the Oro application:
+ * From version 5.0 to 5.1
+ * From version 5.1 to 6.0
+ * From version 5.0 to 6.0

 Installation
 ------------